SFI-Mechatronics/matlab-functions/README.md

 # matlab-functions
-A collection of useful Matlab functions.
+A collection of useful Matlab functions is found in the./src folder.